Benevolent Fund, Textiles

 The work of the Textile Committee is a very important part of the Weavers' Company’s role in maintaining and widening links with the textile industry.
-In the 21st century, the Company seeks to build on almost nine hundred years of involvement in the craft and manufacture of textiles, especially weaving, through its Textile education Fund.
+In the 21st century, the Company seeks to build on almost nine hundred years of involvement in the craft and manufacture of textiles, especially weaving.

-The Company Silver Medal.
-This is awarded to an individual or sometimes to two people, who it is felt have made an outstanding contribution to the weaving industry either in the field of technology, management, education, or in the craft of weaving.
+This is awarded to an individual who it is felt has made an outstanding contribution to the weaving industry either in the field of technology, management, education, or in the craft of weaving.

-Support for Education Award.
-The Company provides capital grants to its designated Colleges with the aim of helping weaving departments to upgrade or renew existing equipment, purchase new equipment, or enable their students to gain experience of modern technology.
-These grants also include the purchase of yarn to help students with their studies.
+The Company provides capital grants to its designated colleges to help weave departments upgrade or renew existing equipment, to purchase new equipment, or to enable their students to gain experience of modern technology.
+These grants may also include the purchase of yarn to help students with their studies.

 The Company is particularly proud of its entry to work scheme, which has attracted financial support from other Livery Companies and which is designed to encourage UK Textile Companies to take on newly qualified textile students by making a contribution towards their salary costs.